 The Company's revenue is comprised of the operations, assets, and liabilities of the three regional businesses of Americas, Asia Pacific, and Europe.
-For the years ended December 31, 2019 and 2018, the Company's top 25 clients generated over 90% of revenue.
-Two clients accounted for 58% of revenue in 2019 and one client accounted for 44% of revenue in 2018.
-Three clients and one client accounted for greater than 10% of accounts receivable as of December 31, 2019 and 2018, respectively.
+For the years ended December 31, 2020 and 2019, the Company's top 25 clients generated over 90% of revenue.
+Two clients accounted for 66% and 58% of revenue in 2020 and 2019, respectively.
+Three clients each accounted for 10% or greater of accounts receivable as of December 31, 2020 and 2019, respectively.

 Financial instruments, which potentially subject the Company to concentrations of credit risk, are primarily cash and accounts receivable.
 The Company performs continuing credit evaluations of its customers and does not require collateral.
-The

-Company has not experienced significant losses related to receivables.
+The Company has not experienced significant losses related to receivables in the Consolidated Statements of Operations.